 - covertly redirecting browsing tabs

 What Do Phishing Attacks Look Like?

 An email is delivered that contains a link to a website the employee frequents.
-This website has been designed to closely resemble a reputable institution like their bank.
-It will use the bank’s fonts, page layout, and color schemes.
+This website has been designed to resemble a reputable institution like their bank closely.
+It will use the bank’s fonts, page layout, and colour schemes.
 It may even include the logo.
 However, this is all a false front.
 If the recipient attempts to log in, the site collects their user name, password, security verification questions, and more.
 This data is passed over to the phishers to be exploited or sold.

 A text or email is sent that claims to be from the company’s software provider.
-There’s a security update that’s available and installing it is as simple as clicking on an attachment.
-Of course, this ‘update’ is actually a piece of malware.
+There’s an available security update, and installing it is as simple as clicking on an attachment.
+Of course, this ‘update’ is a piece of malware.
 Once installed, the malware allows the phishers to slip past a computer’s security system and help themselves to the data within the network.

 Someone at the company gets a phone call regarding an urgently needed delivery of office supplies.
 Unfortunately, there’s been an error.
 The employee is urged to ‘validate’ that account or purchase by telling the phisher certain private information.
 Some phishers build on this scam, passing the information on to another scammer.
 The second phisher builds trust with a different employee by revealing information that (supposedly) only a partnered business would know.
 The team of scammers may leapfrog from one person to another in an organization, gaining a vast amount of company data.

-Many people are savvy to the signs of catfishing on social media, but what about ‘Catphishing?’
+Many people are savvy about the signs of catfishing on social media, but what about ‘Catphishing?’
 Here, the scammer impersonates a casual acquaintance on social media.
-The catphisher attempts to gain the target’s friendship and trust.
-This is then leveraged into favors, revealed account information, and so on.
+The catfisher attempts to gain the target’s friendship and trust.
+This is then leveraged into favours, revealed account information, and so on.

 What are the Signs of Potential Phishing?